MrMohebi/useful-responses-tel-bot/README.md

 ## frequently used sentences

 recommender for frequently used sentences in telegram.
-It's an inline bot witch read messages from [@usefulha](https://t.me/usefulha) channel each 2 minutes and let u to send them by id or search letters
+It's an inline query bot witch read messages from [@usefulha](https://t.me/usefulha) channel each 2 minutes and let u to send them by id or search letters

 #goshadism